Utena - cookie catalog

 Episode 14, Kanae and Akio

 This is Utena meeting Akio for the first time (that she knows of).
 She’s embarrassed because Akio and Kanae were smooching, but gets over the embarrassment quickly.
 The same basket of cookies looks different depending on which direction we see it from.
 One way, it is lined with pink for Utena and the cookies are a mix of round and long.
 Utena is female and male, and at the moment is in a closed, defensive girlish pose.
-The other way, it is lined with white for the prince—in this case meaning Akio—and the cookies are long.
-Akio is male and sitting in a confident, even commanding, open pose, despite his light speech.
-Akio is the center; Kanae and Utena are both leaning toward him.
+The other way, it is lined with white for the prince—in this case Akio—and the cookies are long.
+Akio is male and sitting in a confident and commanding open pose, despite his light speech.
+Akio is the center; Kanae and Utena are leaning toward him.
+According to their poses, neither feels close to him at the moment.

-Akio is making a show of being with Kanae, though he does away with her in episode 32.
+Akio is making a show of being with Kanae (covering her hand), though he does away with her in episode 32.
 Anthy is making a show of not being with Utena; she is sitting apart, though they are emotionally close.
+It’s friendship all around, but not open and honest friendship.

 Utena is eating a long cookie.